 The Company Tax Return is a document which must be submitted to HMRC every year, which includes details about your company which are relevant in calculating how much tax it will pay that year.

 The form includes a tax calculation of your business’s profit and loss for corporation tax.
 This is not to be confused with the profit and loss account submitted as part of your company’s annual accounts.
 The CTR should detail company income, any capital allowances, as well as deficits, deductions, losses and reliefs.

 Your CTR must also include a copy of the annual accounts you submitted to Companies House.

-Your CTR is due three months after your accounting period for Corporation Tax ends.
+Your CTR is due twelve months after your accounting period for Corporation Tax ends.
 This is usually the same period as your business’s main accounting period.

 Your QAccounting professional will keep you on your toes when it comes to deadlines, ensuring you’re prompted to provide the necessary information in good time for us to prepare your CTR.

 Why choose QAccounting to work on your annual accounts?